-Chase Sapphire Preferred counts most places that have sit-down eating as dining for rewards purposes.
+What counts as dining for Chase Sapphire Preferred is most places that have sit-down eating.
 The card’s dining rewards category includes everything from fast-food restaurants to fine-dining establishments, as long as the location has an appropriate merchant category code.
 Merchant category codes are numbers that group vendors based on what they sell.
-Merchants that are classified as a restaurant will give the cardholder 2 points / $1 spent on each purchase.
+Merchants that are classified as a restaurant will give the cardholder 3 points per $1 spent on each purchase.

 Fast food restaurants

 While these types of places typically count as dining for Chase Sapphire Preferred, it’s possible that some specific locations may not.
 For example, merchants located within facilities such as malls, stadiums, or supermarkets may not code as restaurants.
 In addition, bakeries, grocery stores, and caterers usually will not qualify as part of the Chase Sapphire Preferred dining category.

 Finally, it’s important to note that Chase is currently offering 3 points per $1 spent on dining including eligible delivery services, takeout and dining out.

 Yes, fast food does count as a restaurant for credit cards that have dining as a bonus rewards category.
 All major credit card companies include fast food locations within their definition of a restaurant for rewards purposes, including American Express, Bank of America, Capital One and Chase.
 For cardholders to earn bonus rewards, the fast food restaurant simply needs a … read full answermerchant category code that properly reflects that it’s a restaurant.

 Credit Card Companies That Count Fast Food as a Restaurant for Rewards

 In some cases, it is possible that a particular fast food location won’t code as a restaurant, even if your card gets bonus rewards at fast food restaurants.
 If this occurs, it’s generally because the fast food restaurant is located within a larger establishment that codes as something else, such as a shopping mall or a stadium.